3axap4eHko/redux-scfld/README.md

 #### State

-State is represented by separate files for each namespace
+State is represented by separate files for each namespace and will be generated automatically for each namespace.

 ### Store creation
+Create file `/app/store.js`
 ``` javascript
 import thunkMiddleware from 'redux-thunk';
 import {createStore, applyMiddleware} from 'redux';